veonlok/veonlok/README.md

 - 👋 Hi, I’m @veonlok
-- 👀 I’m interested in Data Science and AI
+- 👀 I’m interested in Data Science, Web and Mobile App Dev and Social Media Analytics.
 - 🌱 I’m currently learning Time Series Analysis using Statsmodels
 - 💞️ I’m looking to collaborate on Data Analytics and Machine Learning Projects
 - 📫 You can reach me at @veonlok on GitHub or on [LinkedIn](https://www.linkedin.com/in/veon-lok-a445971a9/)